Kate selected a Hobbs coat purchased back in September for her visit to Liverpool today.

 The Brink is a revolutionary new venue that’s so much more than your usual cafe bar.
 We’ve taken alcohol out of the mix to provide a truly welcoming, creative and intelligent space where people from all backgrounds and walks of life can dine, hang out, socialise and relax.

-This is also the first time Kate did a walkabout on her own, here we see just some of the media on hand for today’s Liverpool visit.
+This is also the first time she did a walkabout on her own.

-Below left we see Jaqson Johnston-Lynch presenting Kate with a bouquet.
+Below left we see Jaqson Johnston-Lynch waiting to present Kate with a bouquet.